joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 6. Known Issues / Bugs (Related to current work or recently discovered):

+* **Potential Setup Step:** The queries for performance metrics and error counts in the admin panel rely on a composite index in Firestore.
+The first time the admin panel is loaded, an error message may appear in the browser console with a link to create the necessary index in the Firebase Console.
+This is expected behavior.
 * **Minor Warning (Understood/Expected):** `[ProjectsFeature] Cannot populate project filter list.
 Dependencies missing.` - This occurs because the `projectFeature` is currently disabled in `features.json`.
 * **Minor Warning (Understood/Expected):** `[ModalEventHandlers] Element #openFeatureFlagsModalBtn not found.` - This button ID is not present in the `todo.html` markup.